Moychan3456/Moychan3456/README.md

 - 🧠 Strong background in **risk management & execution discipline**.
 - 🐍 Currently learning **Python for algorithmic trading & backtesting**.
 - 🔬 Exploring systematic strategies with multi-timeframe analysis & Sharpe ratio optimization.
-- 🎯 Goal: Transition into a **Quantitative Analyst / Quant Trader** role where I can combine my trading experience with research-driven coding.
+- 🎯 Goal: Transition into a **Quantitative Trader** role where I can combine my trading experience with research-driven coding.

 ---